Amos47/2400/Chapter4/Ch04_Basics.md

 ![The big picture of the organisation](https://raw.githubusercontent.com/robertriordan/2400/master/Images/frontier.png)
+##Strategy

+Michael Porter is perhaps the best known of all the business strategy gurus.
+You will see and hear reference to him throughout your academic and professional career.
+He is perhaps most famous for his work on determining and interpreting what he calls the *Five Forces* which operate in every for-profit industry.
+The 5 Forces (or P5F) are a strategy tool for use by a firm in an industry to assess and position itself in terms of the dynamics of that industry.
+See Figure KYSA below.

 My notion of circularity.
 There's no other *service function* that also can generate revenue AND implement strategy.
 IT alignment infographic.